Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • It clarifies the boundary between the crimes of extortion and undue inducement.

-• It could encourage reports from victims, knowing that there is adequate legal protection.
+• It could encourage reporting by victims, knowing that adequate legal protection exists.

 Conclusions

-Judgment No. 16154 of 2013 marks a significant shift in Italian jurisprudence regarding crimes against the Public Administration.
+Judgment no. 16154 of 2013 marks a significant change in Italian jurisprudence regarding crimes against the Public Administration.
 The recognition of undue inducement as an autonomous and distinct offense from extortion highlights the importance of constant vigilance against abuses of power.
-The Court of Cassation has indeed paved the way for a better interpretation of the norms, fostering a more equitable and incisive justice towards those attempting to exploit the vulnerabilities of others.
+The Court of Cassation has indeed paved the way for a better interpretation of the rules, promoting fairer and more effective justice against those who attempt to take advantage of the vulnerability of others.